jundalisay/superb/content/en/research/einstein/relativity/section-29.md

 <!-- This effect can be explained by means of classical mechanics only on the assumption of hypotheses which have little probability, and which were devised solely for this purpose. -->

-**GR has found that the ellipse of every planet around the sun must rotate in the way indicated above.** All planets, except Mercury, rotates in a very small manner to be detected.
-But in the case of Mercury, it amounts to 43 seconds of arc per century -- this agrees with observation.
+**GR has found that the ellipse of every planet around the sun must rotate in the way indicated above.**

+All planets, except Mercury, rotates in a very small manner to be detected.
+But in the case of Mercury, it amounts to 43 seconds of arc per century -- this agrees with observation.*

+> *Superphysics note: The precession of Mercury is caused by its core, not by spacetime coordinates

 Apart from this one, GR allows only two deductions which can be tested by observation=
 - the curvature of light rays by the sun's gravitational field [gravitational lensing] and